How to start a business in Singapore: Complete startup guide 2024

 There’s a reason why Singapore is known as the startup capital of Southeast Asia.
 With its free-market policies, strategic location, and robust entrepreneurial ecosystem, the city-state offers a conducive environment where startups can thrive.

-Singapore has also built a reputation as a global fintech hub and witnessed notable progress in areas like digital payments, which new companies can use to accelerate their growth.
+Singapore has also built a reputation as a global fintech hub and witnessed notable progress in areas like digital payment solution, which new companies can use to accelerate their growth.
 For example, solutions like Airwallex can enable regional expansion through its robust financial platform.
 Airwallex is designed to simplify international payments and financial operations, allowing startups to easily enter and thrive in new markets.

 Before we go deep into fintech solutions, we first need to cover the process of starting a business in Singapore.
 Keep reading this detailed guide on company registration, timelines to follow, and insights on navigating Singapore’s business regulations.